jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 ### Can I use `jsxstyle-loader` with Typescript?

-Yes!
-Typescript parsing is automatically enabled for `.ts` and `.tsx` files, but if you’re using a different file extension, you’ll need to manually add `typescript` to the `parserPlugins` array.
+Not yet, but soon!
+Typescript support is a work in progress.

 ### It’s not working 😩